hgzech/mobile_aat_setup/README.md

 ### Install the mobile aat setup package

-If you haven't installedPpython yet.
+This package will help you make the mobile AAT app.
+If you haven't installed Python yet.
 First, install [Python 3](https://www.python.org/downloads/)

 Once Python is installed, run this from your Terminal App on a Mac or from Command Prompt on Windows: